-Welcome to the Parkinson’s Progression Markers Initiative (PPMI), a landmark observational clinical study to comprehensively evaluate cohorts of significant interest using advanced imaging, biologic sampling and clinical and behavioral assessments to identify biomarkers of Parkinson’s disease progression.
+The Parkinson’s Progression Markers Initiative (PPMI) is a landmark observational clinical study to comprehensively evaluate cohorts of significant interest using advanced imaging, biologic sampling and clinical and behavioral assessments to identify biomarkers of Parkinson’s disease progression.

 PPMI is taking place at clinical sites in the United States, Europe, Israel, and Australia.
 Data and samples acquired from study participants will enable the development of a comprehensive Parkinson’s database and biorepository, which is currently available to the scientific community to conduct field-changing research.

 PPMI is made possible by the concerted efforts of a number of collaborators.
 This study is sponsored by The Michael J. Fox Foundation for Parkinson’s Research.